NWalker1208/embattled/instruction-set.md

 ## Architectural changes

 - Instructions can accept up to 3 operands instead of only 2.
-- A single mnemonic can map to different opcodes such that the last read-only parameter can be either a register or an immediate value.
+- A single mnemonic can map to different opcodes such that the one or more read-only parameter can be either a register or an immediate value.
 - Division by zero will result in the most negative/positive representable value, depending on the context.
   - If performing unsigned division, the result is the maximum unsigned short (`0xFFFF`).
   - If performing signed division and the dividend is positive, the result is the maximum signed short (`0x7FFF`).